saltstack/salt/doc/topics/cloud/saltify.rst

 Configuration
 =============

-Because the Saltify driver does not use an actual cloud provider host, it has a simple provider configuration.
+Because the Saltify driver does not use an actual cloud provider host, it can have a simple provider configuration.
 The only thing that is required to be set is the driver name, and any other potentially useful information, like the location of the salt-master: